 Note: we allocate sponsorships on a competitive basis for five international students each year which reduce their fees to the equivalent of CSPs (A$1,586 per subject).
 If you would like to apply for this sponsorship, please provide the required extra information with your application.
 See Apply now page for more info.

-Send your completed EOI form (and supporting documents if required) to the Course Coordinator in hard copy OR electronic form.
+Send your completed form (and supporting documents if required) to the Course Coordinator in hard copy OR electronic form by 5 June 2017.
 International students applying for fee sponsorship must also attach a statement (no more than one A4 page) stating your reasons for wishing to undertake the course.

 Complete formal course application online.